LazenLang/Lazen/README.md

 Python, as an example, was the best programming language I have used before Lazen.
 Lazen is inspired by Python's and C#'s languages syntaxes.
 The syntax of many languages that inspired Lazen are pretty good, tiny, efficient, easy and fast to learn, read and understand.
 <br><br>
-Lazen is simple, it doesn't offers hundreds of solutions for every idea, but every solutions it offers are simple, fast-forward and efficient.

 </h2>Many reasons Why you should start learning the Lazen programming language today.</h2>